-It is now compulsory to wear a face covering on board buses and in the bus station.
-We've put together some FAQs to answer any questions or concerns you may have, which you can find below.
+It is compulsory to wear a face covering on board buses and in the bus station, unless you are exempt under the Government's guidance.
+We've put together some FAQs to answer any questions or concerns you may have, including about who is exempt from wearing one, which you can find below.

 If you haven’t got a face covering, we want to make it easy to get your hands on one.
-We’ve made some special ‘all the colours of Transdev’ face coverings for sale in our shop at Harrogate Bus Station – as sported here by some of our team!
+We’ve made some special face coverings for sale in our shop at Malton Bus Station – as sported here by some of our team!

 Drop by and get one for just £2.50, with the proceeds going to NHS Charities Together.